You Have Felt This

 The cycle is not a hierarchy.
 No stage is superior.
 The value is in the rotation itself.

-The brain already knows how to do this.
+Your brain already knows how to do this.
 Every night, it completes the full descent without being told.
-The opportunity is to stop fighting the same process during waking hours — to design your day around the cycle rather than against it, and to treat each completed rotation as the compound interest of cognitive capacity.
+The opportunity is to stop fighting the same process during waking hours — to design your day around the cycle rather than against it, and to treat each completed rotation as the compound interest of your cognitive capacity.